aaryanpraveen16/realfast-claims/README.md

 # RealFast Claims 🚀

-**RealFast Claims** is a high-performance, Domain-Driven Design (DDD) health insurance claims processing platform.
+**RealFast Claims** is a health insurance claims processing platform.
 It automates adjudication, underwriting, and payment reconciliation with a "RealFast" (Real-time) focus.

 ## 🏗️ Architecture & Domain Model
 The system is built on a modular architecture separating concerns into bounded contexts: